damoah2/damoah2/README.md

 ### 👨🏿‍💻 About
-Experienced Full Stack Developer with a proven track record in end-to-end web development and technical support.
-Proficient in HTML5, CSS3, JavaScript, Python, and MySQL with hands-on experience in optimizing website performance and enhancing user experience.
-Skilled in project management, team collaboration, and troubleshooting.
-Certified in CompTIA Security+ with expertise in implementing robust security solutions.
+Software Developer with hands-on experience building and optimizing web applications, data-driven projects, and secure solutions.
+Skilled in Python, JavaScript, SQL, HTML5, and CSS3, with a strong foundation in full stack development and data analytics.
+Certified in CompTIA Security+, AWS Cloud Practitioner, and Data Science Fundamentals, bringing proven ability to collaborate with cross-functional teams, deliver under strict deadlines, and translate technical solutions into measurable impact.

 ### 💻 Languages and Tools